Neesyuu/AQG-v1/readme.txt

 4. Database connection for insert question
 - Questions are displayed in Student page according to level and mark.
 - display one question per page at a time
+- add time for each question
+- make database table for each student where his/her achievements, question time, etc are stored.

 …or create a new repository on the command line echo "# AQG-v1" >> README.md